 Ms. McNeill’s practice focuses on complex commercial litigation and appeals.
 Her commercial cases include shareholder litigation, breach of contract, fraud, trade secrets, dissolution, etc. Ms. McNeill’s tort practice has included matters involving automobiles, automobile liability, premises liability, heavy duty tractors, and construction.
 Ms. McNeill’s family law practice includes divorce, custody disputes, modifications, orders to show cause, and protective orders.
 Ms. McNeill also appears regularly in matters relating to probate litigation, including the appointment of guardians and conservators.

-Ms. Mendenhall is a real estate professional and a member of the firm’s Criminal Defense Practice Group.
-Her practice focuses on complex white collar criminal matters and the defense of real estate licensees facing investigative or enforcement actions at the Utah Division of Real Estate.
+Ms. Mendenhall is a real estate professional.
+Her practice focuses on the defense of real estate licensees facing investigative or enforcement actions at the Utah Division of Real Estate.
 She provides consultation services to real estate brokers and agents to ensure their compliance with state statutes, administrative rules, ethical obligations, and industry standards.
 She is a particularly strong advocate for real estate agents or brokers who face civil lawsuits or Professional Standards hearings at their real estate boards that arise from alleged unprofessional conduct.

 Ms. Mendenhall has been a Realtor® for over 15 years and a licensed broker since 2005.
 She became a recognized leader during the foreclosure crisis and continues to be an active member of the Utah Association of Realtors and the Salt Lake Board of Realtors.
 Her extensive real estate industry knowledge is invaluable when working with real estate agents and brokers, appraisers, and mortgage professionals – whether defending an agency action, criminal charges, or allegations of unethical conduct for her clients.